LLancelot/Twitter-Stock-Market-Sentiment-Analysis/README.md

 ### Preliminary work:
 - Dataset: My choice of 6 stocks, 3 largest gainer and 3 loser stocks for the day (5/1/2020) (Source: [Yahoo Finance](https://finance.yahoo.com/gainers))
 - Use the R Twitter API to perform stock market sentiment analysis.
 (Developer tool: [Twitter API](https://developer.twitter.com/en))
-- Before performing analysis, you need to apply for apply for a Twitter developer account filling out an application for API access.
+- Before performing analysis, you need to apply for a Twitter developer account filling out an application for API access.
 - Create an "App" in developer account.
 Remember to get your Consumer API keys and tokens.

 ### Main work: